polkadot-cloud/.github/profile/README.md

-## 👷‍♀️ This Repository is Undergoing Updates
+## 👷‍♀️ This Organization is Undergoing Updates

 Dear users,